benprov718/AdventOfCode2015/README.md

+# Advent of code 2015

 Just fiddling with things.

 Attempting the tasks in Advent of code 2015\
-Using PyCharm to upload/sync programming efforts.
+Using PyCharm to upload/sync programming efforts.\
+Where it reads from a file:
+Code assumes task-files are contained in the following directory structure:\
+taskfiles/task{day}.txt

+###Day1:
-Day1: Done, but reads from a string not a file.\
+Done, but reads from a string not a file.
-Day2: The processing works, but the file-parsing does not(and is wrong XD)
+###Day2:
+ The processing works, and now reads from a file.\
+ Reading from the file actually made it easier XD\
+ Code passes both tests
+ ###Day3: